-Our trusty Kiosk Crew are back for 2020, supporting the festival’s ongoing initiative to encourage more people to use refillable water bottles, we were really excited to be providing volunteers for 37 kiosks onsite this year.
-Volunteers at the kiosks helped keep festivalgoers hydrated by refilling their water bottles with free tap water, and some sold reusable water bottles and other merchandise.
+Our trusty Kiosk Crew are back for 2020, supporting the festival’s ongoing initiative to encourage more people to use refillable water bottles.
+Volunteers at the kiosks will be helping keep festivalgoers hydrated by refilling their water bottles with free tap water, and some will be selling reusable water bottles and other merchandise.
 Engaging people in WaterAid’s work is also a key part of this role, and some of our kiosks get extremely busy - the ability to keep smiling is essential!

 The WaterAid Stand is right next to the Pyramid Stage.
-Volunteers talked to lots of festivalgoers, engaging them in activities and giving them information about WaterAid’s work, as well as selling WaterAid merchandise.
+Volunteers will talk to lots of festivalgoers, engaging them in activities and giving them information about WaterAid’s work, as well as selling WaterAid merchandise.
 This is a small team, and we look for people with detailed knowledge or experience of WaterAid's work.
 It's an extremely busy area, therefore we are looking for volunteers who are full of energy and enthusiasm!

-The roles in our Sanitation Team wee varied, and we always have enthusiastic volunteers to help keep the festival toilets clean, run the famous female urinals and to support the festivals’ recycling team.
+The roles in our Sanitation Team are varied - our volunteers help keep the festival toilets clean, run the famous female urinals and support the festival’s recycling team.

-Our Loo Crew role was back for a 3rd year!
-Our superstar Loo Crew volunteers were responsible for keeping all the long drop toilets and disabled toilets onsite clean and tidy.
-Volunteers cleaned the toilets, refilled hand sanitiser and talked to festivalgoers about the importance of clean water, decent toilets and good hygiene.
+Our Loo Crew role is back for a 4th year!
+Our superstar Loo Crew volunteers are responsible for keeping all the long drop toilets and disabled toilets onsite clean and tidy.
+Volunteers will be cleaning the toilets, refilling hand sanitiser and talking to festivalgoers about the importance of clean water, decent toilets and good hygiene.
 This role involves moving around the large site, carrying equipment and lots of toilet cleaning - it isn’t for the faint hearted!
 Some of our Loo Crew team shifts are overnight to ensure the toilets are kept clean throughout the festival.

-Our female urinal areas are revolutionary and always go down a storm at Glastonbury!
-Volunteers explained to first-timers how to pee standing up, and helped spread awareness of the importance of decent toilets and hygiene for women and girls around the world.
+Our revolutionary female urinals always go down a storm at Glastonbury!
+Volunteers explain to first-timers how to pee standing up, and help spread awareness of the importance of decent toilets and hygiene for women and girls around the world.
 This role involves keeping the area clean and tidy, and can include some messy work.
 This role is only for volunteers that identify as female.
 Some of our urinals are open 24 hours over the festival weekend.